Skip to main contentScroll Top

 DSC_0263.JPG

-In front of this Chinatown complex, itself facing a square and a temple, there were entertainers for a not very young audience.
+In front of this Chinatown complex, itself facing a square and a temple, were entertainers for a not-so-young audience.

 DSC_0266.JPG